Fernando-Iscar/MSc-Final-Project/README.md

-2. Selecting the best overall performer regression algorithm from the baseline model, how do additional features, including `Remote work`, `Certifications`, `Coding as a hobby`, `Gender`, `Sexual orientation`, `Ethnicity`, "Physical disability", and "Mental disability", impact the prediction error and variance explained by the aforementioned model?”
+2. Selecting the best overall performer regression algorithm from the baseline model, how do additional features, including `Remote work`, `Certifications`, `Coding as a hobby`, `Gender`, `Sexual orientation`, `Ethnicity`, `Physical disability`, and `Mental disability`, impact the prediction error and variance explained by the aforementioned model?”

 3. To what extent can patterns of discrimination be detected after including